shomiller/academic-kickstart/content/author/admin/_index.md

    link = "files/cv.pdf"

 +++
-I am a Ph.D. candidate the the Yang Institute for Theoretical Physics (YITP) at Stony Brook University, working with Professor Patrick Meade.
+I am a Ph.D. candidate the the Yang Institute for Theoretical Physics (YITP) at Stony Brook University, working with Professor <a href=http://insti.physics.sunysb.edu/~meade/>Patrick Meade</a>.
 Since Fall 2018, I've been at Brookhaven National Laboratory, working with Sally Dawson as part of the DOE SCGSR (Graduate Student Research) Program.
 I did my undergraduate work at the University of Illinois, Urbana-Champaign where I graduated in 2015 with a B.S. in Physics and a B.S. in Mathematics.